danielletate/rock-paper-scissors/README.md

-A simply rock, paper scissors game created using HTML, CSS, and JavaScript.
+A simple rock, paper scissors game created using HTML, CSS, and JavaScript.